Temporary Public Outdoor Art Guidelines

 NYC Parks Review Process

 A departmental panel, including the NYC Parks Commissioner or their representative, reviews proposals.
 Issues of particular concern to include safety and durability of the artwork, and its suitability to the site.
 Following the approval of a proposal, a license agreement is issued to the artist and/or sponsoring organization.
-For many projects it will be necessary to obtain the approval of the local community board.
+All exhibitors are required to share their project with the local community board.

 Where to Exhibit